AdguardTeam/AdGuardHome/README.md

 Download this file: [AdGuardHome_v0.91_linux_arm.tar.gz](https://github.com/AdguardTeam/AdGuardHome/releases/download/v0.91/AdGuardHome_v0.91_linux_arm.tar.gz), then unpack it and follow ["How to run"](#how-to-run) instructions below.

+## How to update

+We have not yet implemented an auto-update of AdGuard Home, but it is planned for future versions: #448.

+At the moment, the update procedure is manual:

+1. Download the new AdGuard Home binary.
+2. Replace the old file with the new one.
+3. Restart AdGuard Home.

 ## How to run

 DNS works on port 53, which requires superuser privileges.
 Therefore, you need to run it with `sudo` in terminal: